chuck-h/rpi-kiosk/README.md

 ## Hardware configuration

-The prototype is built with a Raspberry Pi Zero W, which uses an Arm6 processor and runs a variant of Debian Linux. https://www.raspberrypi.com/products/raspberry-pi-zero-w/ This board includes Wifi for internet connectivity.
+The prototype is built with a Raspberry Pi ~~Zero W, which uses an Arm6 processor~~ Zero 2 W which uses an Arm7 processor and runs a variant of Debian Linux. (https://www.adafruit.com/product/5291) This board includes Wifi for internet connectivity.
+(Note: minimum Arm7 proc. is required to run flutter https://github.com/chuck-h/rpi-pos)

  ![image](https://github.com/chuck-h/rpi-kiosk/assets/2141014/5e289b77-66a3-489c-abc2-cc734429d75a)

 The Raspberry Pi devices are designed to attach to a wide variety of peripherals, in our case an NFC reader and display.
 Big shout-out to Adafruit for peripheral harware and software support. https://www.adafruit.com/

 ### NFC reader
-PN532-based NFC reader peripheral, connected through serial port. https://www.adafruit.com/product/364
+PN532-based NFC reader peripheral, connected through serial port. https://www.amazon.com/HiLetgo-Communication-Arduino-Raspberry-Android/dp/B01I1J17LC/ ( or https://www.adafruit.com/product/364 )

 ### 1.3-inch display
 1.3-inch 240x240 color TFT display, connected through SPI. https://www.adafruit.com/product/4484